In the Lord, I take refuge. How can you say to my soul, “Flee like a bird to your mountain”? Psalm 11:1

 1 After this, Nahash king of the Ammonites died, and his son reigned in his place.
 2 David said, “I will show kindness to Hanun the son of Nahash because his father showed kindness to me.”
 So David sent messengers to comfort him concerning his father.
 David’s servants came into the land of the Ammonites to Hanun, to comfort him.

 3 But the leaders of the Ammonites said to Hanun, “Do you think that David is honoring your father by sending comforters to you?
 Haven’t his servants come to you to search, to overthrow, and to spy out the land?”

 6 When the Ammonites saw that they had made themselves odious to David, Hanun and the Ammonites sent 66,000 pounds of silver to hire chariots and horsemen from Mesopotamia, Aram-maacah, and Zobah.
 7 So they hired for themselves 32,000 chariots, and the king of Maacah with his people, who came and encamped near Medeba.
-The Ammonites gathered together from their cities, and came to battle.
+The Ammonites gathered together from their cities and came to do battle.
 8 When David heard of it, he sent Joab with the whole army of mighty men.
 9 The Ammonites came out and set up in battle formation at the gate of the city, and the kings who had come remained in the field by themselves.

 David Defeats Ammon and Syria

 10 Now when Joab saw that the battle was set against him in the front and the rear, he chose some from all of the best men of Israel, and set them in battle formation against the Syrians.
 11 He committed the rest of the people into the hand of Abishai his brother; and they put themselves in formation against the Ammonites.